Star Trek (2013 video game): Promotion

 The game made its debut at the 2012 E3 convention in 2011, where it was revealed that the Gorn would be the game's antagonists.
 Reviewers viewed a twenty-minute excerpt of footage from the game in 3D and with surround sound.
 The game was scheduled for release three weeks before Into Darkness premiered in theaters on May 17, 2013.
 Brian Miller was heavily involved in promoting the game, and regularly featured in interviews with websites and magazines.
 Following E3 there were concerns from fans that the game would be a straightforward shooter in the Star Trek universe, Miller said, "You will have elements of a shooter.
-You'll have elements of exploration, and adventure, and discovery.
+You'll have elements of exploration, adventure, and discovery.
 That is what the new Star Trek is about."

 An in-browser flash social strategy game entitled Star Trek: New Vulcan Reborn was made by Harkable to promote the game.
 It was set on New Vulcan with the player helping to develop the planet by "building landing pads, founding water treatment centres, establishing mining rigs and more."
 An IGN competition took place where players with the most points could win prizes.
 The game is no longer available to play.